National Research and Innovation Agency: Friction with Commission VII DPR

 BRIN has been criticized for apparent inefficiency.
 Laksana Tri Handoko was involved in controversy with Commission VII DPR, which resulted in the Commission recommending his expulsion from BRIN, to be replaced by a more competent person and that BRIN be audited by the Audit Board of Indonesia (BPK).
 One Commission VII DPR member, Syaikhul Islam Ali from the National Awakening Party, even asked that Laksana replacement not necessarily be a researcher, but a manager with the capability to be a chairman of BRIN.
 However, the DPR itself did not have power to do this.
 Despite that, Megawati ordered Handoko to remain and supported his leadership.
 The BPK finished their audit on 31 January 2023, but the BPK report is yet to be published.

+Centralization of Human Resources

+In end of 2024, there is BRIN policy to centralize their researchers and engineers to their central office and main 9 national science and technology centers, which eventually implemented on 2 January 2025.
+This policy resulted in wasting researchers' and engineers' personal time and financial resources as most of them are from BRIN branches and labs that scattered across Indonesia outside of Java Island and abandonment of numerous BRIN facilities.
+Those abandoned BRIN facilities, however, rather being keep by BRIN for future uses, BRIN chose to relinquish some of these office and facilities to Prabowo's new ministries, particularly Ministry of Primary and Secondary Education, Ministry of Culture, and Ministry of Immigration and Correction.
+Researchers productivity also being hampered, because at the central locations designated by BRIN does not have enough facilities, equipment, and infrastructures to accommodate all moved-in researchers.

+The policy becomes unpopular.
+Eventually, when Arif Satria become the Chairman of BRIN, the policy reversed in partial in December 2025 and in January 2026 the policy becomes reviewed to be repealed completely.
+Even with repeals, because the facilities already relinquished to other ministries, BRIN likely going ended in difficult situation due to some of their regional office already relinquished and researchers that chose to be returned to original office will do not have working office.